yuanchaiyc/Ling471/assignments/Assignment2.md

 In the next assignment, you will assess how well this system works and will compare it with something more sophisticated.

+This assignment **looks long** again because of the forking/debugging instructions (Part 1).
+The program you will actually be writing (Part 2) is very **small and short** -- though it will require significant time, if you never programmed before.

 ### Submission summary
 There is only **one** deliverable: